The Island House: The island

 The Island House is centered on an island at the mouth of the Elk River leading to Grand Traverse Bay in Lake Michigan.
 The island itself has no official name.
 The Elk River flows for only a short distance at 1.5 miles (2.4 km) from its source at Elk Lake, but in that short distance, the river had numerous rapids through a seven-foot (2.1 m) drop in elevation.

 The island encompasses four acres (1.6 ha) and peaks at about 25 feet (7.6 m) above the surface.
 Edwin Noble radically transformed the island by covering it with clay and loam, as well as planting numerous trees.
 The island would soon be nicknamed "The Isle of Pines" due to the large number of trees on the island.
 Noble also constructed a small bridge to connect it to the mainland.
 The rapids were eliminated when the Elk Rapids Hydroelectric Dam was constructed in 1917, and it remains in operation.
-Today, the island is owned by the Village of Elk Rapids and remains open to the public as part of the Elk Rapids Harbor.
-It now contains several paved roads and bridges, boat launch and numerous docks, large parking lot, and park facilities.
+Today, the island house and property is owned by the Village of Elk Rapids and is currently occupied by the Elk Rapids District Library.